jeftegoes/AwsOverview/Security, Identity, & Compliance/Amazon GuardDuty.md

   - Add and remove member accounts.
   - Manage GuardDuty within the associated member accounts.
   - Manage findings, suppression rules, trusted IP lists, threat lists.
-- In an AWS Organization, you can specify a member account as the Organization's **delegated administrator for GuardDuty**.
+- In an AWS Organization, we can specify a member account as the Organization's **delegated administrator for GuardDuty**.
+  TODO: DIAGRAM

 # 4. Findings Automated Response

-- Findings are potential security issue for malicious events happening in your AWS account.
+- Findings are potential security issue for malicious events happening in our AWS account.
 - Automate response to security issues revealed by GuardDuty Findings using EventBridge.
 - Send alerts to SNS (email, Lambda, Slack, Chime...).
 - Events are published to both the administrator account and the member account that it is originated from.
+  TODO: DIAGRAM

 ## 4.1.
 Findings